Sugathapala Senarath Yapa

-Kala Suri Sugathapala Senarath Yapa (born 10 November 1935 as සුගතපාල සෙනරත් යාපා) [Sinhala]), is a director in Sri Lankan cinema.
-He was also a screenwriter, producer and lyricist.
+Kala Suri Sugathapala Senarath Yapa (සුගතපාල සෙනරත් යාපා) [Sinhala], 10 November 1935 – 25 August 2024) was a Sri Lankan film director, screenwriter, producer and lyricist.
+His career in Sri Lankan cinema spanned from 1960 to 1984.

 Personal life

-Sugathapala Senarath Yapa was born on 10 November 1935 in Eraluwa, Akuressa as the eldest of the family.
-His father was David Senarath Yapa and mother was Pallewattakoralage Biatrice Yapa.
+Sugathapala Senarath Yapa was born in Eraluwa, Akuressa on 10 November 1935, as the eldest child of his parents, David Senarath Yapa and Pallewattakoralage Biatrice Yapa.
 He started primary education from Rakwana Maha Vidyalaya and then completed secondary education from Pelmadulla Central College.
 He has one younger sister.
 After the death of parents, Grandmother took care of him and his sister.

 He worked as a ticket salesman at Ariyapala Theater.
 His cousin, L. M. Perera was a comedian.
 Under his guidance, he worked as a counter clerk in Touring Cinema in 1959.
 Then he passed clerical exams and shifted to the Labour Department and worked from 1968 to 1974.

 Yapa was married to Edippuliarachchige Dona Violet Somalatha.
-The wedding was celebrated on March 13, 1967.
+The wedding was celebrated on 13 March 1967.
 The couple has one son - Muditha Dharshana - and one daughter, Subhani Ganga.

-He was critically ill after paralysis and use wheelchair since.
+After becoming critically ill with paralysis, Yapa used wheelchair since.
+He died on 25 August 2024, at the age of 88.